microcks/microcks.io/content/blog/js-dispatchers.md

 draft: false
 ---

-# Dynamic Mocking with JavaScript Dispatchers in Microcks

 One of the most exciting new features introduced in [**Microcks 1.13**](https://microcks.io/blog/microcks-1.13.0-release/) is the ability to write [**JavaScript dispatchers**](https://microcks.io/documentation/explanations/dispatching/#javascript-scripting).
 This gives you fine-grained control over how mock responses are selected and tailored—based not only on static examples but also on request headers, payloads, and parameters.

 This is a powerful step forward: instead of static mocks, you can now create dynamic, context-aware simulations that behave much closer to real services.

 > ℹ️ **Note:** Microcks already supported **Groovy-based dispatchers** in earlier releases.
 JavaScript is now offered as an alternative, making it easier for teams who prefer JS or want to align dispatcher logic with front-end or Node.js skills.

----

 ## Setting up Microcks locally